The 50th Reunion Gift

 - Scholarship Gifts.
 You may choose to add any amount to an already existing scholarship or create your own named, endowed scholarship.
 With a gift of $50,000 or more, you will become a fund contact and receive annual stewardship reports.
 The minimum funding amount for a named, endowed fund is $100,000 and may be pledged over five years, or created through a planned gift or a blended gift (see more below).
 We invite gifts to the Alumni Endowed Scholarship Fund, the Jimm Crowder and Steve Colee Endowed Scholarship (supporting international students), and Macalester Multicultural Endowed Scholarship, among others.

 - Outright gifts to other Macalester Moment campaign priorities will count towards the class gift.
-In addition to scholarship support, these include the theater/dance building, student/faculty research, career development, internships, the entrepreneurship program, curricular development, and faculty support.
-To learn more about supporting one of these areas, please contact Theresa Gienapp at the contact information listed on the reverse.
+In addition to scholarship support, these include student/faculty research, career development, internships, the entrepreneurship program, curricular development, and faculty support.
+To learn more about supporting one of these areas, please contact Theresa Gienapp at the contact information listed below.

 Planned (or Deferred) Gifts: